 Elementary Reading Academy

-CORE's Elementary Reading Academy offers educators fundamental knowledge in effective standards-aligned and evidence-based reading practices based on the science of reading.
+Gain fundamental knowledge in effective standards-aligned and evidence-based reading practices based on the science of reading and aligned to Structured Literacy.

-The Elementary Reading Academy (ERA) is designed for K-6 teachers, literacy coaches, reading specialists, and reading intervention teachers.
-It offers educators fundamental knowledge in effective, standards-aligned and evidence-based reading practices for all learners.
-The ERA also applies this knowledge to the curriculum teachers are using.
-By taking all five topical sessions, participants gain a comprehensive understanding of the essential components for effective reading instruction, based on the science of reading.
+The Elementary Reading Academy (ERA) is an International Dyslexia Association (IDA) accredited course designed for K–5 teachers, literacy coaches, reading specialists, and reading intervention teachers.
+It offers educators fundamental knowledge in effective, standards-aligned, and evidence-based reading practices for all learners, including Multilingual Learners and students with reading difficulties, including dyslexia.
+The ERA also applies this knowledge and connects it to the curriculum teachers use.
+By taking all seven topical sessions, participants gain a comprehensive understanding of the essential components for effective reading instruction and assessment based on the science of reading.

 Participant Outcomes

-• Identify the standards alignment to evidence-based reading instruction.
+• Identify the standards that align with evidence-based reading instruction.

 • Articulate the research on the essential components of reading instruction and link research to practice.

-• Gain clear and explicit models of high-leverage instructional routines.
+• Gain clear and explicit models of high-leverage instructional routines and practices.

 • Practice using instructional routines specific to the particular topic.